MuskaanJ25/Trapped-In-Neural-Nets/Week 1/README.md

 ### Why Numpy?

 NumPy (Numerical Python) is a linear algebra library in Python.
-It is a very important library on which almost every data science or machine learning Python package such as SciPy (Scientific Python), Mat−plotlib (plotting library), Scikit-learn, etc depends on to a great extent.
+It is a very important library on which almost every data science or machine learning Python package such as SciPy (Scientific Python), Mat−plotlib (plotting library), Scikit-learn, etc depends to a great extent.

-### What is it used for ?
+### What is it used for?

 NumPy is very useful for performing mathematical and logical operations on Arrays.
 It provides an abundance of useful features for operations on n-arrays and matrices in Python.

-One of the main advantages of Numpy is that vectorisation using numpy arrays makes it super time efiicient.
-It enables parallel computation that makes it so fast and hence extremely useful.
+One of the main advantages of Numpy is that vectorisation using numpy arrays makes it super time efficient.
+It enables parallel computation makes it so fast and hence extremely useful.

 ### Useful Resources